NunoSempere/distribution-calculator-android/README.md

 ## Getting started

-Download the apk, from Github releases (TODO).
+Download the apk, from Github releases, [here](https://github.com/NunoSempere/distribution-calculator-android/releases).
+Google may ask you to scan it, it doesn't take that long.

 ## Example usage